SCHOWCASE

 The Goal

-Simpler administrative interface to facilitate collaboration and remote maintenance
+Simplify administrative interface for easier collaboration and remote maintenance

 -